Ukraine says Russia launched the biggest overnight drone bombardment of the war

 Russia’s Ministry of Defense said Monday that it shot down 49 Ukrainian drones overnight over seven Russian regions.

-Two drones hit a plant specializing in electronic warfare equipment in the Chuvashia region, located more than 600 kilometers east of Moscow, local officials reported.
+Two drones hit a plant specializing in electronic warfare equipment in the Chuvashia region, located more than 600 kilometers (370 miles) east of Moscow, local officials reported.

 Alexander Gusev, head of Russia’s Voronezh region, said that 25 drones had been shot down there overnight, damaging a gas pipeline and sparking a small fire.